cali-lang/catjs/README.md

 shell> cali -Xss10M catjsTest.ca

 # TODO:
 Implement win and doc classes in cali-lang to support local testing.
-Implement other base cali-lang objects such as regex, hex, uuid, websocket ...
+Implement other base cali-lang objects such as regex, hex, uuid ...